zonemaster/zonemaster/docs/specifications/Basic-TP/basic01.md

 ### Objective

-In order for a domain to work, it must be delegated to from a domain higher up in the DNS hierarchy (a pernt domain).
+In order for a domain to work, it must be delegated to from a domain higher up in the DNS hierarchy (a parent domain).
 However, note that this requirement does not concern the root domain.

 ### Inputs